zykrah/firmware-scripts/README.md

 > ~~WIP: I want to be able to automatically detect (based on the multilayout keys), which combination of multi-layout options produces a `LAYOUT` for use with via (maximum amount of keys).~~ DONE

 > WIP: Add a more generic converter.
-> WIP: Add the option to create more layouts based on multilayouts picked by the user
+> ~~WIP: Add the option to create more layouts based on multilayouts picked by the user~~ DONE

 Example of the initial board being converted: